Are you wondering how to be a minimalist? Perhaps you’re just getting started with the minimalist lifestyle, but you’re not sure what to do first.

 - If you’re in the UK, this looks like a good resource.

-If you plan what to do with your stuff before you declutter, you’re more likely to follow through with your plans, you won’t end up with bags of stuff you don’t’ know what to do with (I can’t tell you how many people tell me they have this problem!), and you’re more likely to make responsible decisions.
+Regardless of what you decide, making a plan ahead of time will help you get started.
+It reduces overwhelm (you make a decision once instead of agonising over and over again), which means you’re more likely to follow through with your plans and you won’t end up with bags of stuff you don’t know what to do with!
+(I can’t tell you how many people tell me they have this problem!)
+Also, you’re more likely to make responsible decisions.

 I know this feels like a lot of extra work, but I promise it’s worth it.
+If you want to be a minimalist, make time to think about your exit plan.
 And if anything, it will definitely make you stop and think twice about what stuff you bring into your life in the future!

-OK, I know that so far I’ve been talking a lot about decluttering, and that’s because it’s what most people focus on when they’re first getting started with minimalism.
+We’ve been talking a lot about decluttering, and it’s what most people focus on when they’re first getting started with minimalism.

-It’s easy to get caught up in the excitement of decluttering, and it’s tempting to judge your progress by the number of trash bags you’ve hauled off to Goodwill.
+I get it.
+It’s easy to get caught up in the excitement, and it’s tempting to judge your progress by the number of trash bags you’ve hauled off to Goodwill.
 But here’s the thing: just like a healthy lifestyle is not about dieting, minimalism is not about decluttering.

 First of all, owning too much stuff is often a symptom of a bigger problem that needs addressing.
 If you declutter without addressing the underlying issues, it’s very easy to end up accumulating more stuff all over again (the decluttering equivalent of a yo-yo diet!).